JithLord/PrivacyAyyy/README.md

 # PrivacyAyyy
 A curated list of websites and Extensions I personally use and Love.
 Please do not misuse any of the websites.
+Most incognito options on Web Browsers just hide your History (and few prevents trackers).

 ## Websites </br>
 ### Temporary Email </br>